MuhammadHassanBashir/Scale-Deployments-Based-on-HTTP-Requests-in-GKE-Cluster/README.md

 ```bash
 kubectl get gateway
 ```
-- This command will display the IP of the Gateway. **Copy** the external IP address from the output.
+- This command will display the IP of the Gateway. **Copy** the IP address from the output.

 ---